sde-coursepack/sde-coursepack.github.io/modules/code quality/_posts/2000-03-01-Analyzability.md

     }
 ```

-Since we have started this exercise, I have not changed the code in any syntactical way.
-By simply by adding spacing and better names, now it's starting to become clear what this function does.
+Since we have started this exercise, I have not changed the code in any syntactic way.
+But, by simply by adding spacing and better names, now it's starting to become clear what this function does.
 It returns a list of the cells that have been marked with a flag in Minesweeper!

 What is the int[]?
-It's a representation of a Minesweeper cell.
+It's a representation of a Minesweeper cell!
+Now we're getting somewhere!

 ### Magic Numbers are bad